 I get it – after separating from 5 different assistants in various capacities over the life of my business it’s hard to do every single time.
 You worry that you’re saying “you’re not good enough” or “I don’t like you anymore” to the people who have put in time and energy to your business for months or even years.

 It’s worse if the team members, vendors or clients have become friends in that time frame (which they can very well be if you actually like your clients & colleagues!).
-You’re worried that this sends a message that you’re somehow above them, too big for your britches, or maybe you’re worried that you’ll been seen as having impossible standards.
+You’re worried that this sends a message that you’re somehow above them, too big for your britches, or maybe you’re worried that you’ll be seen as having impossible standards.

-Well it’s time to put on your big kid pants and suck it up buttercup!
+Well it’s time to put on your big kid pants and suck it up, buttercup!

 Emotions aside, this is a business decision and the only one you should be concerned about hurting is your business.
 Because your business is the client here – it has needs and you’re the caretaker.
 If something or someone isn’t serving the business anymore it’s time to make a change.
 Period.
 How that makes them feel or the guilt you take on is a moot point because your business needs to come first.